MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-approval-workflows.md

 The following task is performed by an approval user with approver rights.

 At regular intervals, you must remind approval workflow users of overdue approval requests that they must react on.
-You use the **Send Overdue Approval Notifications** function for this.
+You use the **Send Overdue Approval Notifications** function to remind the users.

 The **Send Overdue Approval Notifications** function checks for all open approval requests that are currently overdue.
 Each approver that has at least one overdue approval entry receives a notification with the list of all their overdue approval requests.
 The notification is also sent to their approver and all the requesters of the overdue approvals.
-This helps if the overdue approval entry must be delegated to a substitute.
+This last step helps if the overdue approval entry must be delegated to a substitute.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Overdue Approval Requests**, and then choose the related link.
 2. On the **Overdue Approval Requests** page, choose the **Send Overdue Approval Notifications** action.